zephyrproject-rtos/zephyr/samples/subsys/display/lvgl/README.rst

 Example building for :ref:`native_posix`:

 .. zephyr-app-commands::
-   :zephyr-app: samples/display/lvgl
+   :zephyr-app: samples/subsys/display/lvgl
    :board: native_posix
-   :goals: build flash
+   :goals: build run

+Alternatively, if building from a 64-bit host machine, the previous target board argument may also be replaced by ``native_posix_64``.

 References
 **********